memoriasIT/hugo-blog/content/posts/20241029-PRPipeline.md

 ## What do I specifically want my PR workflow to do?

 - **Vulnerability Scanner:** A couple of months ago, I discovered [OSV-scanner](https://security.googleblog.com/2022/12/announcing-osv-scanner-vulnerability.html).
 This scanner, made by Google, aggregates multiple vulnerability databases to find existing vulnerabilities affecting your project's dependencies.
-Pub.dev is included, so that's awesome for me!
-But if you do JS, Go, Rust, Python... it will be great for you too!
+I actually made a blog post about it, [check it out here!](/blog/posts/20241213-osvscanner/)

 - **PR format:** I would like to make sure that the PR titles follow the same style for future search/reference.
 One common style to use is the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec.